ravir4/DevOpsInsights/faq.md

 If the issue-tracking service is part of your toolchain, check that {{site.data.keyword.DRA_short}}’ labels are mapped to the labels that your service uses.
 Click **Settings**, click **Labels**, and then verify the mapping.

-As a last resort, remove the issue-tracking service from your toolchain and re-add it. {{site.data.keyword.DRA_short}} will mine the service from scratch.
+As a last resort, remove the issue-tracking service from your toolchain.
+Then, add it back. {{site.data.keyword.DRA_short}} will mine the service from scratch.
 The mining can take a few hours.

 ## How do I remine a repository?

 To remine a repository, delete the {{site.data.keyword.DRA_short}} integration from your toolchain.
 Then, add it back.

-## How can I add a new repository to be mined?
+## How can I add a repository to be mined?

 Add it to a toolchain by clicking **Add a tool** on the toolchain’s overview page.
-Once the repository is part of your toolchain, Insights will remine your data to include that repository.
+After the repository is part of your toolchain, Insights will remine your data to include that repository.

-Check the **Enable GitHub Issues** box while adding a new repository to enable issue mining.
+Check the **Enable GitHub Issues** box while adding a repository to enable issue mining.

-## Why don’t I see any builds and/or deployments?
+## Why don’t I see any builds or deployments?

 DevOps Insights automatically mines code repositories and issues that are part of a toolchain, but you must configure your pipeline for it to monitor builds and deployments.